bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/lightning-privacy-splice-panel.md

 Well, I don't know if we touched on this, but there is that swap-in-potentiam proposal.
 Oh, yeah.
-That Zman, which I believe is splicing.
+That ZmnSCPxj, which I believe is splicing.
 I'm only vaguely familiar with it.
 I read it a little while back.
 But I think it's a way to essentially go from on-chain to off-chain and serve that, I guess, like not quite hot manner, if you will.